acganesh/acganesh.github.io/site/content/posts/2019-01-01-maximum-entropy.md

 title: The principle of maximum entropy
 date: 2019-01-01
 math: true
-description: Introducing entropy and its applications.
+description: Introducing entropy and its applications in statistics / ML.
 ---

 ## Introduction: what is entropy?